Don’t focus on process — Focus on purpose.

 Intriguing isn’t it where discussions can lead you?
 However I still feel with all this that we are only scratching the surface — But it’s Authentic scratching — It’s heart felt, compassionate, empathetic scratching — & well, what a surface to scratch!!

-And whilst my My book has more to say on this, it’s certainly an area of Mindfulness that I need to pay more Attention to, both professionally and personally, as I continue my journey ‘Uncovering Mindfulness’.
+And whilst my My book has more to say on this, it’s certainly an area of Mindfulness that I need to pay more Attention to, both professionally and personally, as I continue my journey ‘Uncovering Mindfulness’ to find My True North!

 Paul Mudd is the author of ‘Uncovering Mindfulness: In Search Of A Life More Meaningful’ available on Amazon and www.bookboon.com; the ‘Coffee & A Cup of Mindfulness’ and the ‘Mindful Hacks For Mindful Living & Mindful Working’ series.
 He is also a Contributing Author to The Huffington Post and a Contributing Writer to Thrive Global.
-Through The Mudd Partnership he works with business leaders, organisations and individuals in support of change, leadership excellence, business growth and introducing Mindfulness.
+Through The Mudd Partnership he works with business leaders, organisations and individuals in support of change, leadership excellence, business growth, organistional and individual wellbeing and well doing, and introducing Mindfulness.
 He can be contacted at firstname.lastname@example.org and you can follow the continuing journey uncovering Mindfulness on Twitter @TheMindfulBook and at @Paul_Mudd